tamannasinha2704/Tamanna-xelron-assessment/submission/part3_prompt_preparation.md

 Beets is an open-source Python application used for organising and managing music libraries.
 It works mainly through the command line and helps users automatically correct music metadata such as artist names, album names, song titles, genres, and track numbers.

-The repository mainly focuses on solving problems related to music library organisation and metadata management.
-Many music collections contain incorrect or inconsistent tags, and manually fixing them can take a long time.
-Beets solves this by connecting with online databases like MusicBrainz to identify songs and fetch accurate metadata automatically.
+The repository mainly focuses on solving problems related to music library organisation and managing metadata.
+Many music collections contain incorrect or inconsistent tags, and manually fixing them can take a long time wchih Beets solves by connecting with online databases like MusicBrainz to identify songs and fetch accurate metadata automatically.

-Another important feature of beets is its plugin system.
-Users can enable plugins to add extra functionality like lyrics support, album art downloads, duplicate detection, replay gain calculation, and web access.
-The repository is designed in a modular way, so plugins can add new features without changing the main application heavily.
+It has a plugin system.
+Users can enable plugins to add extra functionality like lyrics support, duplicate detection, web access etc.

-The `web` plugin is relevant for this pull request because it creates a Flask-based web server that exposes the music library through an HTTP API.
+The `web` plugin is relevant for this pull request because it creates a web server that exposes the music library through an HTTP API.
 Users can browse their library, access music information, and interact with the library from browsers or scripts.

 The main users of beets are music enthusiasts, collectors, and users who manage large music libraries and want better automation and organisation.